 Setting and maintaining the temperature of the charcoal grill is key for the best results.
 Unfortunately, it is not as straightforward and easy as setting the temperature of other types of grills.

-With charcoal grills, the adjustment and maintenance of the desired temperature depend on several factors.
+With charcoal grills, the adjustment and maintenance of the desired temperature depending on several factors.
 One is how much coal you are using and how high the coal pile is.
 Another is the coal and direct and indirect fire zone setup.
 The third is the control of the flow of oxygen through the vents.
 Fire needs oxygen to burn, which is why charcoal grills have at least one vent on the bottom of the bowl and one on the lid.

 Both vents should be open at all times.
 The key is how much you should open them.